davdma/floodmaps/README.md

 # AI Flood Detection
 ### Background
 Floods are common and devestating natural hazards.
-There is a pressing need to replace traditional flood mapping methods with more accurate and speedier AI-assisted models that harness satellite imagery.
+There is a pressing need to replace traditional flood mapping methods with faster more accurate AI-assisted models that harness satellite imagery.

 ### Goals
 The AI-assisted flood detection project aims to build a computer vision workflow for flood detection capable of generating flood observation from radar, satellite and urban imaging systems.